-158 159 OASIS Web Services Security [1] describes using security

-- credentials to implement message integrity, confidentiality and 160 - authentication.
-In cases where multiple messages need to be 161 - exchanged securely, typically a shared security context is established 162 - between the communicating parties and used for the life time of the 163 - message exchange.
-This TC will also address adding extensions to 164 - Web Services Security [1] and define the appropriate secure SOAP 165 - message exchanges (see above) to permit the definition of shared 166 security contexts.
-167
+- 160 OASIS Web Services Security [1] describes using security - credentials to implement message integrity, confidentiality and - authentication.
+In cases where multiple messages need to be - exchanged securely, typically a shared security context is established - between the communicating parties and used for the life time of the - message exchange.
+This TC will also address adding extensions to - Web Services Security [1] and define the appropriate secure SOAP - message exchanges (see above) to permit the definition of shared - 168 security contexts.

 - This work will encompass: - 1.
-Defining mechanisms for establishing a shared security context in 170 the following cases: - a.
+Defining mechanisms for establishing a shared security context in the following cases: - a.
 When one of the communicating parties creates the context and propagates it to other parties. - b.
 When the shared context is achieved through a sequence of negotiations. - c.
 When the shared context is brokered through a third party security token service. - 2.
-Defining specific Web service bindings for security context - establishment by utilizing the Web service trust binding elements for 179 requesting and responding with security context tokens.
-180 - 3.
-Defining specific Web service bindings for renewal of the security 181 - context token.
-182 - 4.
-Defining specific Web service bindings for cancellation of the 183 - security context token.
-184 - 5.
-Defining specific Web service bindings for amendment of the 185 - claims associated with a security context.
-186 - 6.
-Since a shared security context may contain or imply a shared 187 - key, this specification must contain descriptions of common elements 188 - for key derivation models, where such a scheme is desirable for 189 - 190 improving the security characteristics of the keys being used. - 7.
-Defining a token profile for use of security context tokens with 191 - OASIS Web Services Security [1].
-192 - 193 8.
-Defining a token profile for use of derived key tokens with OASIS - Web Services Security [1].
-194 defines a framework for allowing web services to express their 200 constraints and requirements as policy assertions.
-WS-SecurityPolicy 201 [4] uses the facilities of WS-Policy [5] to express the conditions and 202 restrictions on the wire formats defined by OASIS Web Services 203 Security [1], WS-SecureConversation [2] and WS-Trust [3] to a 204 specific set of typed message interchanges.
-That is to say WS-205 SecurityPolicy "strongly types" the supported security messages.
-206 This type of policy enablement allows the supported message 207 exchanges to be analyzed from a security perspective to indicate 208 which security protocols an end point supports.
-209
+Defining specific Web service bindings for security context - establishment by utilizing the Web service trust binding elements for - requesting and responding with security context tokens. - 3.
+Defining specific Web service bindings for renewal of the security context token. - 4.
+Defining specific Web service bindings for cancellation of the - security context token. - 5.
+Defining specific Web service bindings for amendment of the - claims associated with a security context. - 6.
+Since a shared security context may contain or imply a shared - 189 key, this specification must contain descriptions of common elements - 190 for key derivation models, where such a scheme is desirable for - improving the security characteristics of the keys being used. - 7.
+Defining a token profile for use of security context tokens with - 193 OASIS Web Services Security [1]. - 8.
+Defining a token profile for use of derived key tokens with OASIS - 195 Web Services Security [1].

-Security policies
+197 Security policies

-- OASIS Web Services Security [1], WS-SecureConversation [2] and - WS-Trust [3] define open-ended wire formats.
-WS-Policy [5] 199
+OASIS Web Services Security [1], WS-SecureConversation [2] and